mathsclub-iiserk/mathsclub-iiserk.github.io/contests/_posts/2022-11-01-monthly-discussion-november.md

     \frac{dy}{dx} = F(x,y)
 $$

-with a continuously differentiable function $F$ on some domain (Cartesian product of two intervals) which is bounded and Lipschitz continuous admits a unique solution.
+with a continuously differentiable function $F$ on some compact domain (Cartesian product of two intervals) which is bounded and Lipschitz continuous admits a unique solution.

 Boundedness and Lipschitz continuity are such that $\exists M,C\in\mathbb{R}$ and